MaxBayne/CleanArchitecture/CleanArchitecture.Infrastructure/ReadMe.txt

-﻿- where all third party services will live
+﻿- where all third party services will be used like

+- Email Services
+- Notifications Services
+- MessageQueues